Columbia-DAP-Lab/Columbia-DAP-Lab.github.io/README.md

 To manage events,
 - Edit the `_data/events.yml` file, or
-- Add new events directly to the "website" table in the shared "Fall 2025 DAP Lab Seminar" Google Sheet.
-They will be automatically synced into the YAML file at 9 AM EST every day.
+- ~~Add new events directly to the "website" table in the shared "Fall 2025 DAP Lab Seminar" Google Sheet.
+They will be automatically synced into the YAML file at 9 AM EST every day.~~

+> Note: The Google Sheet method is temporarily disabled due to the low frequency of use after Sept.
+9, 2025.
+Please edit the YAML file directly for now.

 ## Local Development with Docker